 However, critics of youth movements question the practicality of their demands, especially for economies reliant on fossil fuel industries or with limited financial resources.
 Skeptics argue that rapid transitions could threaten jobs and economic stability in certain regions.
 Despite these challenges, youth-led initiatives continue to influence policy debates, pushing for more ambitious national and international climate commitments, and ensuring that the voices of young people are central to discussions about the planet’s future.

-Using Source A, outline three ways in which inequality contributes to climate change.
+Using Source A, identify three ways in which inequality affects the impact of climate change.

 With explicit reference to Source B and one example from your own knowledge, explain how urbanization poses challenges to sustainable development.